Title: On the Verge (Prelude to an Admission of Love)

 Ari shrugs out of her coat.
 She and Thompson launch into action.
 Fear closes Mulder’s throat.
 He tries to speak.

 “Is she…is she going to be okay?” he finally manages to ask.
 The question comes out as little more than a whisper.
-When he realizes no one has heard him, he clears his throat and yells, “Is she going to be okay?”
+When he realizes no one has heard him, he clears his throat and practically shouts, “Is she going to be okay?”

 “Who is this man?”
 Taumata asks without so much as a glance his way, her tone conveying her obvious irritation.
 She’s diminutive, but thickset.
 Her hair is cropped close to her head in a no-nonsense style.
 Instead of a doctor’s white coat she wears a yellow and teal sweatshirt with Hockeyroos 1988 printed across the front.

 “Agent Mulder.
 FBI,” Thompson says as he inserts an IV into Scully’s arm.
-“Made the SOS call.”
+“He made the SOS call.”

 “FBI?”
 Taumata looks directly at Mulder for the first time.
 She’s clearly not happy with what she sees, though he’s not sure if it’s his mere presence or something else that has her annoyed.
 “What happened to your head?”
 She barks the question, chin thrust his way.

-His hand lifts automatically to his gunshot wound.
+His hand lifts automatically to the gunshot wound on his brow.
 “It’s nothing.
 How is she?
 How is Agent Scully?”

 Taumata ignores him.
 “Graeme, please remove Agent Mulder.
 We’re tight on space here.
 There’s no room for visitors.”